 The District is divided into three areas, one of which is reappraised each year on a rotating basis.
-The area reappraised in 2017 and covered by this report was all property in the County east of Highway 83 and south of Highway 15, including that portion of H&TC Survey, Block 43 lying west of Highway 83, and also including that portion of the City of Perryton, the City of Booker, the Town of Twichel and the Town of Huntoon that lie within these boundaries.
-There are approximately 2500 parcels in this area.
+The area reappraised in 2018 and covered by this report was all sections of land West of Highway 70 and South of Highway 15 within Ochiltree County, Texas, including the strip of T&NO Survey, block 13 that lies East of Highway 70, and also including that portion of the City of Perryton, the Town of Farnsworth and the Town of Waka that lie within these boundaries.
+There are approximately 4200 parcels in this area, excluding mineral parcels

 Due to the fact that the OCAD area is sparsely populated, neighborhoods correspond to the three appraisal areas.
-The neighborhood covered by this report includes residential area on the East side of Perryton as well as industrial properties.
+The neighborhood covered by this report includes residential area on the Southwest side of Perryton as well as any industrial properties in this area.